 7. What Are the Best Places for Kids to Eat in Colonial Williamsburg?

 When it comes to eating, which most families with children seem to do quite often, Colonial Williamsburg provides many options.
 Raleigh Bakery behind Raleigh Tavern offers sweet treats and sandwiches if you want to grab and keep moving.
 Should you want to experience a full Tavern meal, I recommend Chowning’s Tavern for families with children.
 It is the most casual and supplies music, games, and even a Young Patriots Menu (no duck, yes chicken fingers).
 Just the right Tavern experience can be a highlight in Colonial Williamsburg with children.

-In Williamsburg in the fall, you will also find a number of stands throughout the historic area selling hot and cold ciderand other beverages along with snacks.
-If you’re willing to leave the historic atmosphere, The Cheese Shop in adjacent Merchants Square offers excellent sandwiches and snacks for picnicking on the Palace Green.
+In Williamsburg in the fall, you will also find several stands throughout the historic area selling hot and cold cider and other beverages along with snacks.
+If you’re willing to leave the historical atmosphere, The Cheese Shop in adjacent Merchants Square offers excellent sandwiches and snacks for picnicking on the Palace Green.
 Nearby, Prince George St. hosts Aromas Coffee Shop.
 With a full day’s menu, as well as Retros Diner, it offers the cheeseburgers and milkshakes the 18th Century might have been missing.